-Separately, the Government has put in place a statutory moratorium on lease forfeiture (currently up to June 2021, though this could be further extended).
+Separately, the Government has put in place a statutory moratorium on lease forfeiture (currently up to 25 March 2022).
 This means that a landlord will be unable to evict a tenant for non-payment of rent during this time.
 "Rent" includes any sum a tenant is liable to pay under a lease (which will include service charge and insurance rent, for example).
 Please note that this moratorium will not affect a landlord's right to claim forfeiture, or recover rent, after the expiry of the existing moratorium period, unless the moratorium is further extended.
+The government has, however, announced plans for a binding arbitration scheme to resolve disputes between landlords and commercial tenants once the moratorium has expired, but it remains unclear at present exactly how this will operate.

 The Government has imposed a separate statutory moratorium to include a ban on commercial landlords from issuing statutory demands and winding-up petitions against tenant companies unable to pay rent, or other sums under the lease, due to the impact of coronavirus.
-This currently runs until 31 March 2021.
-Whilst a landlord can still present a winding up petition against a tenant company, under the new measures the petition must first be reviewed by the court to determine why the company is unable to pay its debts.
+This is likely to be extended until 25 March 2022 in line with the moratorium on forfeiture Whilst a landlord can still present a winding up petition against a tenant company, under the new measures the petition must first be reviewed by the court to determine why the company is unable to pay its debts.
 If the court is satisfied that the inability of the tenant to pay the rent relates to the coronavirus, the petition will be dismissed.
 The ban also extends to landlords exercising Commercial Rent Arrears Recovery (CRAR).
-The current protections currently run until 30 June 2021 and state that: